 2 day course (applicants must attend both days)

-The two day training course covers consistent healthy eating messages with a focus on nutritional guidelines for the target audience (schools or early years settings).
+The two day training course covers consistent healthy eating messages with a focus on nutritional guidelines for the target audience.
 Topics will include: the eatwell guide and food groups, fats, sugars and salt, food labelling, eating healthily on a budget, hydration and fussy eating as well as links to reliable nutrition resources to use with families.

 Food Champion trainees are then supported for one year to plan and deliver three healthy eating initiatives within their centres with support with lesson plans, resources, peer observation and to ensure the information is delivered in an effective way.
 Those completing the programme will gain a level 3 certificate as the course is certified by the Association for Nutrition.

 Please note: This course is currently free of charge.
 However, a charge of £200 will be made to the organisation should the food champion trainee withdraw from the programme following the training and fail to complete the three healthy eating initiatives.